Kyohei Inukai (born 1913)

 Kyohei Inukai (1913–1985) was a Japanese-American artist.

-Biography

-He was born Earle Goodenow in Chicago in 1913 to parents Kyohei Inukai (1913-1954) and Lucene Goodenow and later attended the Chicago Art Institute.
+Earle Goodenow was born in Chicago in 1913 as the third son of parents Kyohei Inukai and Lucene Goodenow, both artists.
+He attended the Art Institute of Chicago.
 He also attended the National Academy of Design and the Art Students League in New York City.
+He initially worked as a commercial artist and with advertising agencies.

+When his father died in 1954, Goodenow changed his name to Kyohei Inukai in honor of him.
+His eclectic career included being an illustrator of children's books, abstract oil paintings, ink wash painting in the Japanese style (sumi-e), silkscreen prints of geometric shapes, woodblock prints, and sculptures.
+He was part of both the American pop art and abstract art movements.

-Earlier in his career he was an illustrator of children's books, His paintings have been shown at the Albright-Knox Art Gallery, Portland Museum of Art, and the Rose Art Museum.
+His paintings have been shown at the Albright-Knox Art Gallery, Portland Museum of Art, and the Rose Art Museum.